French Roundhand

 Certificate Course

 French Roundhand marries the strength of text with the flow and elegance of script.
-This unique and beautiful hand is an 20th century American adaptation of the 17th century French Ronde.
+This beautiful hand is an 20th century American adaptation of the 17th century French Ronde.

 Learn to produce an easy, systematic, and legible hand.
 French Roundhand is a wonderful first exposure to the broad pen and provides students with many of the building blocks to branch into other areas of American pen art.